Meet our leadership.

 Director of Family Services

-Kelly Leahy leads the Family Services team in offering warm and professional end-of-life planning and care to families and individuals.
+Kelly Leahy leads the Family Services team in offering warm and professional end-of-life planning, care and services to families and individuals.
 She also co-leads the development of meaningful memorialization choices, services and experiences at Lakewood.

 Kelly developed a passion for helping families navigate the end-of-life journey early in her career.
 After completing a Bachelor of Science degree in biology from the University of Wisconsin – Eau Claire, she came to Minnesota to earn a Bachelor of Science degree in mortuary science from the University of Minnesota.
 She then worked as a licensed funeral director for almost 12 years before joining Lakewood as a Family Services advisor in 2015.
 In 2019, she became Director of Family Services and a member of Lakewood’s leadership team.